SOC 2 for AI Companies

 - Real-time compliance alerts

-Platforms like Vanta and Akitra integrate with AWS, GitHub, and identity providers to verify configurations automatically.
+Platforms like Vanta, Drata, Secureframe, and Sprinto integrate with AWS, GitHub, and identity providers to verify configurations automatically.
 This cuts the manual work needed for SOC 2 significantly.

 For budgeting, see our SOC 2 Audit Cost guide.